Last updated January 1, 2023

 Information obtained from third-party sources

 When we collect information in connection with our business relationship with you, we may also purchase data about you from third parties.
-To be clear, we do not buy any data from any third parties in connection with our provision of the Application Services, and we never combine the purchased data with information about our customers’ end users or customers.

 - Applications and services, such as social networks that make users’ information available to others;